 Healthy Aloe plants generally show a dark green to almost blue color in their thick leaves.
 Some varieties offer a more lime-green color when they’re healthy, but yellow and browning leaves generally indicate a problem.
 Here are the ten most common causes of yellowing in an Aloe plant.

-The number one cause of yellowing or dying Aloe plants is overwatering.
+The number one cause of yellowing or dying Aloe plants is overwatering (whether you’re growing aloe plants indoors or outside).
 All the Aloe genus plants are adapted to relatively dry environments such as deserts and prairies.
 Succulents, in general, don’t like a lot of watering because they’re designed to hold moisture rather than shed it.

 If you push your fingers into the soil around the Aloe and it’s obviously wet, you’ve most likely discovered the cause of yellowing leaves.